Dr Jim Bond, MB, BS, MSc, DPH, DTM, CTH®, FFTM RCPS (Glasg)

 However, he still manages to get back to the bush whenever he can find a suitable excuse.
 His current plans involve doing more community-led rabies and bilharzia elimination in Northern Mozambique.

-Nicky formally retired from the NHS in July 2017 after 17 years as senior charge nurse within the infectious Disease unit in Edinburgh, returning to work within the same unit as a travel nurse specialist on a part time basis.
+Nicky formally retired from the NHS in July 2017 after 17 years as senior charge nurse within the Regional Infectious Disease Unit in Edinburgh, returning to work within the same unit as a travel nurse specialist on a part time basis.

 She has been a partner and prescribing Specialist Travel Nurse Practitioner at TrExMed Travel Clinic since its inception in 2009.